RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_infinite_associative_memory/main.md

 ![](dataset_vs_score_by_algorithm_split_unsupervised_metric.png)

-5/N
+5/7

-Based on probabilistic connections, we propose a new associative memory network with the ability to dynamically create new memories in its forward dynamics as necessitated by the data
+We also propose a NEW associative memory network with ability to dynamically create new memories in its forward dynamics, as necessitated by the data

-To do this, we draw on combinatorial stochastic processes from Bayesian nonparametrics
+To do this, we use combinatorial stochastic processes from Bayesian nonparametrics to define new energy function & dynamics

 ![](img_5.png)

-6/N
+6/7

 Very excited to push this work forward.
 There are exciting insights towards #NeuroAI as well